DXView Operation

 DXView's major functions can be invoked by clicking buttons in its Info window, or by striking keyboard shortcuts.

-DXView employs three windows:
+DXView employs four windows:

 If the callsign's location is successfully determined, the current position is set to that location.
 DXView plots the current position in the World Map window as a solid blue circle, plots the great circle route connecting it and your QTH as a blue line, and updates the following Info window textboxes: